-During the fiscal year ended December 31, 2018, the Board held six meetings.
+During the fiscal year ended December 31, 2019, the Board held four meetings.
 In addition, the Board took action by unanimous written consent in lieu of meetings.
-During 2018, each of the Company's directors other than Mr. Malka and Ms. Weinswig attended at least seventy-five percent of the aggregate of: (i) the total number of meetings of the Board; and (ii) the total number of meetings of all Board committees on which they served.
+During 2019, each of the Company's directors attended at least seventy-five percent of the aggregate of: (i) the total number of meetings of the Board; and (ii) the total number of meetings of all Board committees on which they served.